google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 the polyfill cannot be understated.

 Despite the polyfill's utility, some essential WebVR features simply cannot be emulated.
-It's worth noting that one of the biggest hurdle that VR faces is motion sickness.
+It's worth noting that one of the biggest hurdles that VR faces is motion sickness.
 Motion sickness is tied to, among many things, framerates and fast and accurate head tracking.
 WebVR has a few essential features like reprojection and high-speed orientation sensors.
 That said, maintaining high